danintel/sawtooth-faq/sawtooth.rst

 How do I use Sawtooth with AWS?
 ----------------
+* Sign up for a free AWS Free Tier account, if you don't have an account.
+The AWS Free Tier is free for qualifying developers.
+This gives you 1 Micro instance (or any combination of instances up to 750 hours/month) for 12 months.
+See https://aws.amazon.com/free/
 * Create your instance from the Hyperledger Sawtooth product page on AWS Marketplace, at https://aws.amazon.com/marketplace/pp/B075TKQCC2
 * Follow instructions to launch an AWS Marketplace instance at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launch-marketplace-console.html
 * Then follow the instructions for using your Sawtooth AWS instance at https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/aws.html

-The AWS Free Tier is free for qualifying developers.
-This gives you 1 Micro instance (or any combination of instances up to 750 hours/month) for 12 months.

 Does Sawtooth support Ethereum?
 -------------------------

 Yes, through Seth, Sawtooth's Ethereum-compatible Transaction Processor.
 It implements a Ethereum Virtual Machine (EVM) so Seth can run Ethereum Dapps written in Solidity.
 Seth uses Hyperledger Burrow as the code base.

 Does Sawtooth use blockchain mining?